 Perilous mountains and weather contribute to difficult access to Balti villages.
 Balti ancestors were Buddhist.
 They converted to Islam in the 10th century.
 Today they worship an assortment of gods, all of whom turn them away from the only Savior.

 Balti people are hospitable and willing to spend time with outsiders.
 Perhaps this is an opening for Christ's ambassadors.
 They have many practical needs that could open doors for the gospel.

-"He did this so all the nations of the earth might know that the Lord’s hand is powerful, and so you might fear the Lord your God forever."
+"So that all the peoples of the earth may know that the hand of the Lord is mighty, that you may fear the Lord your God forever."
 Joshua 4:24

 Pray that the “nation” we are praying for today will know that the Lord’s hand is powerful and will give Him praise.

-Pray that Christ followers will produce radio programs that will point the way to the Lord Jesus.
-Pray that a movement of the Holy Spirit will sweep through all seven Balti villages from one family to another.
+Pray that Christ followers would produce radio programs that would point the way to the Lord Jesus.
+Pray that a movement of the Holy Spirit would sweep through all seven Balti villages from one family to another.